 |---|---|

 --control | Required.
-The control code this decision is recorded against. |
+The control identifier this decision is recorded against. |

 --compliant | Required.
 Whether the control is satisfied: true or false. |